surzerker/rwkmulti/README.md

 - **Use the latest version of Firefox:** A bug in older Firefox versions causes pages to scroll when keys are sent.
 Updating Firefox resolves this issue.
 - **Windows 11 Users:** You typically do **not** need to install GeckoDriver separately, as Selenium integrates directly with Firefox.
-- **Script File Update:** The script has been changed to a `.pyw` file, which launches the GUI without opening a command prompt or terminal window.
+- **Script File:** The script file is named `rwkmulti_v5.pyw` and launches the GUI without opening a command prompt or terminal.

 ## Prerequisites